sidpalas/devops-directive-website/content/posts/2020/03/managed-kubernetes-comparison/index.md

 - k8s Version Availability
 - Documentation/Tooling Quality

 Those factors are beyond the scope of this article/exploratory analysis.
+This [blog post from StackRox (Feb.
+2020)](https://www.stackrox.com/post/2020/02/eks-vs-gke-vs-aks/) provides a detailed look at the non-price factors for EKS, AKS, and GKE.

 ---